Virtual Medical Device Inspections and Audits: Here to Stay?

 Industry has a tendency to adapt quickly to changing market conditions, especially when money is involved.
 Government, not so much.
 When COVID hit the US in March 2020, in-person audits came to a screeching halt.
-Within months, when it became clear that the pandemic wasn’t disappearing anytime soon, medical device and IVD manufacturers pivoted and within a few months were conducting remote internal audits.
+Within months, when it became clear that the pandemic wasn’t disappearing anytime soon, medical device and IVD manufacturers pivoted and within a few months were conducting remote internal audits out of pure necessity.

 FDA Sees Benefits in Doing Remote Medical Device Inspections

 To be fair, FDA and European regulators had a lot on their plate dealing with emergency use authorizations during 2020.
 Much of their focus was aimed at getting more ventilators, treatments, and PPE safely on the market.
 FDA facility inspections took a back seat to pure pragmatism and necessity.
-Now, with the worst of the pandemic (hopefully) in the rear-view mirror, FDA is turning some attention to how to deal with a backlog of inspections that should have occurred in 2020 and into 2021.
-While no official program or guidance has been announced by FDA as of late February 2021, FDA does seem to be exploring the use of video meeting technology that has widely been used by industry for years.
+Now, with the worst of the pandemic in the rear-view mirror, FDA is turning some attention to how to deal with a backlog of inspections.

 In some areas FDA does seem to be testing remote technology to help do pre-assessments of regulatory risk.
 From their perspective, the goal is to get a baseline idea of a manufacturer’s compliance with FDA regulations so the backlog of future site inspections can be prioritized.
 This could be a good thing because it’s possible that a hybrid FDA inspection model may emerge in which the agency conducts remote desktop pre-assessments of compliance documentation and subsequently spends less time doing an onsite facility inspection.
 This would be more efficient for FDA and beneficial for manufacturers as well.

-Despite the obvious efficiency benefits, it remains to be seen whether FDA will pursue this approach vigorously once the majority of people have been vaccinated and travel and in-person meetings are safe once again.
-It’s far more difficult for a large government agency to change course, and thus manufacturers should probably temper their expectations in this regard.
-However, given the FDA mandate to protect patient safety, they will certainly look for ways to do that using a risk-based approach, and remote auditing technology may help them inspect more medical device companies more efficiently.
+Despite the obvious efficiency benefits, the FDA that indicated a preference for going back to in-person inspections.
+That’s not surprising since it’s pretty difficult to understand what’s happening on a plant floor using Facetime.
+And it’s far more difficult for a large government agency to change course, and thus manufacturers should probably temper their expectations in this regard.
+However, given the FDA mandate to protect patient safety, they will certainly look for ways to do that using a risk-based approach, and limited applications of remote auditing technology may help them inspect more low risk (or international) medical device companies more efficiently.

 European Commission Opens Door to Remote Audits…For Now

-In Europe, the need to keep certification audits moving forward is driven by a specific deadline: May 26, 2021.
-That’s the date of application for the new Medical Device Regulation (EU MDR).
-Even before COVID hit, manufacturers were struggling to schedule recertification audits, but with the EU MDR date of application creeping ever closer, the European Commission issued a notice stating that European Notified Bodies will now be temporarily allowed to remotely audit their medical device and IVD clients and their suppliers.
+In Europe, even before COVID hit, manufacturers were struggling to schedule EU MDR recertification audits.
+In response the European Commission issued a notice stating that European Notified Bodies would be temporarily allowed to remotely audit their medical device and IVD clients and their suppliers.
 This comes on the heels of a December 2020 recommendation by the Medical Devices Coordination Group (MDCG 2020-17) to allow remote audits.
 Most Member States concurred with this recommendation after manufacturers and Notified Bodies pushed the issue, and the Commission finally agreed as well…with some caveats.
 Read this notice.

 This notice was issued on January 11, 2021, and it closes by “inviting” Member States (countries) to submit information on how they will comply with these “temporary extraordinary measures” along with an estimate of how long they will leave them in place.
 Like everything else related to COVID, the situation is fluid, so we recommend that you contact your Notified Body for more information.